 VPS isn’t something that the other major cloud infrastructure providers like Google Cloud Platform and Microsoft Azure offer.
 But it’s only a matter of time before that changes.

-Details on the service appear here.
+Details on the service are here.